 New England Patriots

 The dynasty is over.
 The moment Tom Brady walked out the door and the Patriots turned the keys over to Jarrett Stidham is the day they began rebuilding.
 Bill Belichick is the best coach in NFL history and he might squeeze out an extra win or two from this team.
-Realistically, though, this is a terrible offense and New England’s defense lost multiple defensive pieces.
-As of now, the Patriots won’t be bad enough to get Trevor Lawrence and they won’t be good enough even to smell the playoffs.
+The success of this squad might all come down to Cam Newton vs. Jarrett Stidham.
+If Newton is healthy, the Patriots could return to AFC contention and shock the world.
+If he is a shell of his former self and Stidham is forced to carry this team, the results won’t be promising.

 Expectations are always high in Dallas and this team falls short every year.
 This team’s tradition might actually come to an end this year with Mike McCarthy in charge.
 The addition of CeeDee Lamb rounds out what will be one of the NFL’s best offenses.
 While the secondary might struggle, the front seven should create plenty of pressure on opposing quarterbacks.
 The Cowboys are a playoff team in 2020 and their ceiling could be even higher.